“In 1970, there was one priest for every 800 Catholics in the United States.

 Today, that number has more than doubled, with one priest for every 1,800 Catholics.

 Globally, the situation is worse.
 The number of Catholics per priest increased from 1,895 in 1980 to 3,126 in 2012, according to a report from CARA at Georgetown University.
 The Catholic Church in many parts of the world is experiencing what is being called a “priest shortage” or a “priest crisis.”

-Last month, Pope Francis answered a question about the priest shortage in a March 8 interview published in the German weekly Die Zeit.
+Earlier this year, Pope Francis answered a question about the priest shortage in a March 8 interview published in the German weekly Die Zeit.
 The part that made headlines, of course, was that about married priests.”